vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/system-requirements/index.md

     **Important:** Do not remotely mount `/var/lib/mesos` or the Docker storage directory (by default `/var/lib/docker`).

 *   Do not mount `/tmp` with `noexec`.
-This will Exhibitor and ZooKeeper from running.
+This will prevent Exhibitor and ZooKeeper from running.

 ### Port and Protocol Configuration